 In this section, we describe the hardware design.
 First, we discuss the motivating theoretical design behind our sensor.
 Secondly, we discuss the practical sensor design.
-Thirdly, we present applicationspecific downstream designs that demonstrate the real-world utility of our practical electrolyte sensor.
+Thirdly, we present the companion mobile application that interfaces with our sensor hardware.

 Figure 2: Theoretical Hardware Design.